Yemen College of Middle Eastern Studies: Bab Al-Sabah Dormitory

 The Bab Al-Sabah dormitory is located in the old Goldseller’s District on the edge of the Old City.
-A traditional Yemeni house from the outside, the inside has been completely modernized.
+It has a traditional Yemeni exterior.
 The house contains ten rooms accommodating up to 25 students in singles and shared rooms.

 Guest House

-The Guest House is located just down the street from the 26th of September Dormitory and is used for housing professors, senior students, and other visitors.
+The Guest House is located down the street from the 26th of September Dormitory and is used for housing professors, senior students, and other visitors.

 Academic Facilities

-College Building

-The newest addition to the YCMES campus, the Main College Building is located next to the Prime Minister’s office.
+The newest addition to the YCMES campus, the Main College Building, is located next to the Prime Minister’s office.
 This is the largest site owned by the college, and includes a garden acting as the YCMES “quad.”
 The administrative part of the building contains offices for the president, deans, financial officers, program officers, and other administrators.